goat-community/goat-docs/docs/toolbox/accessibility_indicators/closest_average.md

 import TabItem from '@theme/TabItem';
 import thematicIcon from "/img/toolbox/data_management/join/toolbox.webp";

-# Heatmap Closest Average
+# Heatmap - Closest Average
-**Closest-average-based Heatmaps** uses a color-coded map to visualize the average travel time to points (such as [POI](../../../further_reading/glossary#point-of-interest-poi "What is a POI?")) from surrounding areas.
+A color-coded map to visualize the average travel time to points (such as [POI](../../../further_reading/glossary#point-of-interest-poi "What is a POI?")) from surrounding areas.

 ## 1. Explanation

 Visualized as a color-coded hexagonal grid, heatmaps take into account real-world transport and street networks to compute travel times.
-After specifying a *routing type* (Walk, Bicycle, etc.), *opportunity layer* and *travel time limit*, the result shall display a color-coded hexagonal grid for all areas accessible under these conditions.
-The color scale refers to the average travel time.
+After specifying a *routing type* (Walk, Bicycle, etc.), *opportunity layer* and *travel time limit*, the result will display a color-coded hexagonal grid for all areas accessible under these conditions.
+The color scale refers to average travel time.

 :::info INFO